How To Measure Impact

 1. Figure out what you're trying to accomplish: the real mission

 You can't think about impact until you know what you're setting out accomplish.
 Most mission statements don't help that much.
-We re-formulate the mission in a phrase of ~8 words or less that includes 1) a target population (or setting), 2) a verb, and 3) an ultimate outcome that implies something to measure – like this:
+We sit down with leaders of organizations and try to come up with a mission statement that is eight words or less.
+It should include 1) a target population (or setting), 2) a verb, and 3) an ultimate outcome that implies something to measure – like this:

 - Get African one-acre farmers out of poverty